web3privacy/grants/README.md

 <img width="1129" alt="Screenshot 2023-01-28 at 16 26 46" src="https://github.com/web3privacy/grants/assets/101947219/8c0aeabe-8ab4-4ef4-b1aa-0c8390318418">

 Privacy is a top priority in the era of web, an essential human right.
-Web3privacy now would create a scoring mechanism (both professional & communal) to provide unbiased tools for assessing projects & helping users through education, raising our collective privacy literacy.
+Web3privacy now is creating a platform to help the general public understand whether a web3-service is private or not.
+To do so we are developing a unique scoring mechanism (both professional & communal) to provide unbiased tools for assessing projects & helping users through education, raising our collective privacy literacy.

 ![Screenshot 2023-01-27 at 11 48 45](https://github.com/web3privacy/grants/assets/101947219/61c00f05-369c-4990-a5db-651365208c99)